-Diastema, otherwise known as tooth gap, pertains to the spacing between two or more teeth.
-It is most often seen on the front teeth, although the back teeth may also be involved.
+Diastema, otherwise known as a tooth gap, pertains to the spacing between two or more teeth.
+It is most often seen on the front teeth and occasionally the back teeth.

 In adults, however, the diastema is most likely permanent and requires orthodontic treatment for correction.

 There are many different causes of diastema.
 The most common cause of diastema is the discrepancy between the size of the teeth and that of the jaw.
 Spacing occurs when the teeth are normal in size but the jaw is too big.
 If the jaw is normal in size but the teeth are too small for it.

 A special condition called a peg lateral refers to the developmental defect of the lateral incisor, resulting in the gap between the lateral incisor and the teeth adjacent to it (central incisor and canine).

 Other causes of diastema include missing and unerupted teeth, oral habits (such as tongue thrusting and thumb sucking), periodontitis, mesiodens, and oversized labial frenum.

 Meanwhile, oral habits such as tongue thrusting, improper tongue rest, and thumb-sucking push the upper front teeth forward, creating space as they flare out.

 Periodontitis, on the other hand, refers to the advanced form of gum disease characterized by bone loss in addition to the inflammation of the gums.
 The aggressive form of this disease results in the fast destruction of the supporting bone and using the affected teeth to become mobile.